sPHENIX-Collaboration/tutorials/JupyterLab/README.md

 When you make a new notebook, please select one of these two kernels, which carry the most recent sPHENIX software environment on SDCC/RACF.
 Notebooks can be previewed on GitHub, and edited/run on [BNL SDCC Jupyter Lab](https://jupyter.sdcc.bnl.gov/).

+The JupyterLab interface can also be launched on your computer/local computing cluster via [sPHENIX Singularity Container](https://github.com/sPHENIX-Collaboration/Singularity).
+Instruction to come, and please contact Jin Huang if you would like to try early releases.